 “The further I go/ The more it shows/ And all that we know/ Everything is always”.
 As we continue the spotlight of Sound of Contact’s “Dimensionaut”, we arrive at “Remote View”, a song that might confirm my suspicions about the protagonist.

-This track involves the dimensionaut directly after being disappointed by how humans try to escape reality rather than understand it.
+This track involves the dimensionaut directly after being disappointed by how humans try to escape reality rather than understand it, which he finds in himself most of all.
 He digs deeper and deeper to find meaning and to find the source of humanity’s problems.
 “Floating above/ Blinding starlight/ You’re never alone or out of sight/ I’m flowing in and flowing out/ Constant motion all about”.

 In the mind’s eye, he floats above the world, seeing things in perspective.
 He can see the eternity of the universe—the eternity of Being.
 He can see what a small thing sorrow is in relation to the rest of creation.
 Additionally, I think this track confirms the idea that the dimensionaut is merely a drug addled man that is beginning to see the light.
 He dives into drugs to avoid the noise and chaos of this sorry world, but his inner self is crying out for fulfillment and true purpose.
 This ethereal track, then, is the beginning of the dimensionaut’s enlightenment on the human condition.

 “All this time and out of place/ Some when some how/ Beyond illumination/ And I still see your face”.
 The answer was so obvious.
 The answer was always in front of his face.
 Somewhere in the distant past, this dimensionaut had loved.
 He had loved and lost.
 How could he not remember himself?